Which veggies will you nurture this spring? - Lawn Solutions Australia

 Which veggies will you nurture this spring?

-Butter on barbecued corn … from the veggie patch in your lawn.
+Butter on barbecued corn … from the veggie patch in your garden.
 Mmmmm.

 What?
 You don’t have a veggie garden?
-Well, get out your string line!
+Well, lets get planning!

 Prepare your patch